My story

 -----------------------------------------------------

 That pretty much brings the education governance part of my story up to the present.
 Although I've worked in education for only 10 years, it feels like a worthy place to continue to invest my time.
-I still work at AET in an advisory capacity.
-There are some big challenges to overcome, but AET generates valuable opportunities to find evidence of what is possible in education across a diverse portfolio of schools.
-I therefore hope to contribute to AET's future success, to discover what is working where and why, and to help share that knowledge more broadly.
+I still work at AET (now Lift Schools) in an advisory capacity.
+There are some big challenges to overcome, but Lift Schools generates valuable opportunities to find evidence of what is possible in education across a diverse portfolio of schools.
+I therefore hope to contribute to its future success, to discover what is working where and why, and to help share that knowledge more broadly.

 Looking ahead